Read or buy our book, Build: Elements of an Effective Software Organization →

 A complete guide to code reviews

 Code reviews are a widely accepted best practice for software development teams.
-In this post, we'll cover why the most successful teams use code reviews, how to adopt them in your development process, and what the best practices are.
+In this guide, we’ll cover why the most successful teams use code reviews, how to adopt them in your development process, and what we believe the current best practices are.

 • Sharing knowledge: The depth of know-how shared depends on the thoroughness of the review, but some amount of information will always be transferred.
 The knowledge can be general tips about the framework or programming language or invaluable domain-specific information bits.